-Everyone knows that fashion is cyclical in nature.
-This is why, when talking about some newness in fashion, we usually don’t refer to it as to a premiere of a new trend, but rather a revival.
+Everyone knows that fashion is cyclical by nature.
+This is why when talking about some newness in fashion we usually don’t refer to it as to a premiere of a new trend, but rather a revival.
 I always believed that the fact that fashion is cyclical benefits consumers, as to stay on trend, today, it’s no longer mandatory to continuously buy new.
 Moreover, as major fashion houses have started to bring their vintage designs back into the spotlight, buying pre-loved and vintage is more than relevant.
 Me, being a huge lover of designer handbags could not stay away but try to find vintage alternatives to now popular luxury bags.
 I’ve decided to compile them in one list and present them in this blog post.

 In 2018, Dior reintroduced their Saddle Bag.
 This handbag was a true icon back in the 90’s.
 Many of us have first seen the Saddle bag in “Sex and the City”.
 Just like with Manolo Blahnik’s Hangisi pumps, the Saddle bag has quickly became the new global fashion obsession after appearing in the show.
 To me, the Dior Saddle bag, is always going to feel like one of the first ever it-bags.
 It didn’t surprise me at all that ever since the re-release, the bag has become a street style staple.
 Dior has brought the Saddle bag back in a variety of colors and designs, including the iconic oblique print.
 To date, I believe, it is still the most popular version of the Saddle bag.
 What I feel is the major downside of the new Saddle bag is its price.
 The bag retails at $3,350 in Dior boutiques (March 2020).
 Vintage (pre-loved) Oblique Saddle bag on the resale market can be found from $1,200.